CACI International (NYSE:CACI) Updates FY 2023 Earnings Guidance

 CACI International (NYSE:CACI – Get Rating) updated its FY 2023 earnings guidance on Friday.
 The company provided earnings per share (EPS) guidance of $17.65-$18.49 for the period, compared to the consensus estimate of $19.52.
 The company issued revenue guidance of $6.47 billion-$6.67 billion, compared to the consensus revenue estimate of $6.59 billion.

-CACI International (NYSE:CACI – Get Rating) last released its earnings results on Wednesday, August 10th.
-The information technology services provider reported $4.54 earnings per share for the quarter, topping analysts’ consensus estimates of $4.52 by $0.02.
+CACI International (NYSE:CACI – Get Rating) last released its quarterly earnings results on Wednesday, August 10th.
+The information technology services provider reported $4.54 EPS for the quarter, topping the consensus estimate of $4.52 by $0.02.
 CACI International had a return on equity of 14.52% and a net margin of 5.91%.
-The firm had revenue of $1.64 billion during the quarter, compared to the consensus estimate of $1.66 billion.
-During the same period in the prior year, the firm posted $6.26 earnings per share.
-The firm’s revenue for the quarter was up 5.0% compared to the same quarter last year.
-Analysts forecast that CACI International will post 18.15 earnings per share for the current fiscal year.
+The business had revenue of $1.64 billion for the quarter, compared to analysts’ expectations of $1.66 billion.
+During the same quarter in the previous year, the firm posted $6.26 earnings per share.
+The company’s revenue was up 5.0% compared to the same quarter last year.
+As a group, sell-side analysts expect that CACI International will post 18.15 EPS for the current year.

 Analysts Set New Price Targets

-In other news, CFO Thomas A. Mutryn sold 1,695 shares of the company’s stock in a transaction on Wednesday, August 17th.
-The shares were sold at an average price of $285.00, for a total value of $483,075.00.
-Following the transaction, the chief financial officer now directly owns 32,066 shares of the company’s stock, valued at $9,138,810.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-1.56% of the stock is owned by corporate insiders.
+In other CACI International news, CFO Thomas A. Mutryn sold 1,695 shares of the company’s stock in a transaction that occurred on Wednesday, August 17th.
+The stock was sold at an average price of $285.00, for a total value of $483,075.00.
+Following the completion of the sale, the chief financial officer now directly owns 32,066 shares in the company, valued at $9,138,810.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Corporate insiders own 1.56% of the company’s stock.

-Several institutional investors have recently modified their holdings of CACI.
-Brown Brothers Harriman & Co. boosted its stake in CACI International by 47.7% during the first quarter.
-Brown Brothers Harriman & Co. now owns 288 shares of the information technology services provider’s stock worth $87,000 after acquiring an additional 93 shares in the last quarter.
-Neuberger Berman Group LLC lifted its stake in shares of CACI International by 43.8% in the first quarter.
-Neuberger Berman Group LLC now owns 1,911 shares of the information technology services provider’s stock valued at $576,000 after buying an additional 582 shares in the last quarter.
-Zions Bancorporation N.A. lifted its position in shares of CACI International by 37.3% during the first quarter.
-Zions Bancorporation N.A. now owns 2,762 shares of the information technology services provider’s stock valued at $832,000 after purchasing an additional 751 shares in the last quarter.
-Finally, Captrust Financial Advisors lifted its position in shares of CACI International by 435.5% during the second quarter.
-Captrust Financial Advisors now owns 4,943 shares of the information technology services provider’s stock valued at $1,393,000 after purchasing an additional 4,020 shares in the last quarter.
-86.78% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently modified their holdings of CACI.
+Brown Brothers Harriman & Co. lifted its position in shares of CACI International by 47.7% during the 1st quarter.
+Brown Brothers Harriman & Co. now owns 288 shares of the information technology services provider’s stock valued at $87,000 after acquiring an additional 93 shares during the last quarter.
+Captrust Financial Advisors lifted its position in shares of CACI International by 14.3% during the 2nd quarter.
+Captrust Financial Advisors now owns 1,055 shares of the information technology services provider’s stock valued at $297,000 after acquiring an additional 132 shares during the last quarter.
+Neuberger Berman Group LLC lifted its position in shares of CACI International by 43.8% during the 1st quarter.
+Neuberger Berman Group LLC now owns 1,911 shares of the information technology services provider’s stock valued at $576,000 after acquiring an additional 582 shares during the last quarter.
+Finally, Zions Bancorporation N.A. lifted its position in shares of CACI International by 37.3% during the 1st quarter.
+Zions Bancorporation N.A. now owns 2,762 shares of the information technology services provider’s stock valued at $832,000 after acquiring an additional 751 shares during the last quarter.
+Institutional investors and hedge funds own 86.78% of the company’s stock.

 CACI International Inc, together with its subsidiaries, provides expertise and technology to enterprise and mission customers in support of national security missions and government modernization/transformation in the intelligence, defense, and federal civilian sectors.
 It operates in two segments, Domestic Operations and International Operations.